gpdm/TPC-WinMe-DOSMODE/README.md

 The Windows "disk format" dialog does not provide a function to create a system disk.
 This functionality can propably be restored as well by borrowing a file from Windows Me Developer Releases or Windows 98.

+## Acknowledgment

+* Thanks to iMic, for the initial work
+* Thanks to V. Ashumov by [multiboot.ru](http://www.multiboot.ru/msdos8.htm) for assembling all MS-DOS 8 related documentation